Grinzzly/JavaScript-games/Defence the Planet/README.md

 # Defence the Planet

-A implementation of the classic Asteroids game using only vanillaJS and Canvas
+An implementation of the classic Asteroids game using only vanilla JS.
+Everything drawn with sprites on simple canvas

-## Install
+## Launch

 ```
 open index.html file